 Monte Palace Tropical Garden

 At 570m above sea level, the Monte Palace Tropical Garden is even higher up than the Botanical Gardens.
 This garden is built on two sides of a ravine, and originally housed a hotel.
 Today it has the feeling of a fabulous folly, with artworks, water features, oriental gardens and surprises round every corner.
-According to Condé Nast this is one of the 14 top botanical gardens in the world (in company with Kirstenbosch in Cape Town and Kew Gardens in London).
+According to Condé Nast this is one of the 14 top botanical gardens in the world (in company with Kew Gardens in London).

 Walking around the Monte Palace Tropical Garden you can enjoy peaceful paths and a dazzling array of plants.
 A particular feature is the tiled panels, from the 16th to 21st centuries, illustrating historic and religious scenes.
 And a small museum has a display of contemporary sculpture from Zimbabwe.
 There is also a café and a wine tasting area.